jedinym/sqc-text/main.typ

 #pagebreak()
 = Tools and methods
-In this chapter, we introduce the tools employed in the implementation.
+In this section, we introduce the tools employed in the implementation.
 First, we discuss the _Protein Data Bank_ and its validation pipeline.
-Next, we examine _MolProbity_, a validation tool used in the implementation.
+Next, we examine MolProbity, a validation tool used in the implementation.
 Finally, we explore the components of the new system.

 == Protein Data Bank <section-pdb>